FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Edit]()----Edits points, edges, or faces interactively.

+[Font]()----Creates 3D text from Type 1, TrueType and OpenType fonts.

 [Group]()----Generates groups of points, primitives, edges, or vertices according to various criteria.

 [Invoke Compiled Block]()----Processes its inputs using the operation of a referenced compiled block.